nvsmith/axon/README.md

 ## Scaffold Branch Strategy

-The `scaffold` branch contains a clean, minimal version of the Axon theme.
-It includes the core file structure, empty folders, a .gitignore file, and this README.
-All files are intended as starting points only—blank and fully customizable; feel free to delete them if they aren't necessary for your project.
+The `scaffold` branch will maintain a clean, minimal version of the Axon theme.
+It includes all basic directories, root files for core WP functionality, basic templates, back-end support features, a .gitignore file, and this README document.

+All files are intended as starting points only—minimally developed and fully customizable; feel free to delete them if they aren't necessary for your project.
 This branch serves as a permanent foundation for new themes, forks, or major rebuilds.

 > -   Avoid developing features directly on this branch; instead, create new branches from it as needed.
 > -   If you are developing off of this branch, remember to swap out the placeholder `screenshot.png` with your own image once you finish.